-What Is The Difference Between Interest Rate And APR?
+What Is the Difference Between Interest Rate & APR?

-Whenever you are borrowing money, whether it’s for a mortgage, credit card, or car loan, you’ll hear the terms interest rate and APR discussed quite a bit.
+Whenever you are borrowing money, whether it’s for a new mortgage, a refinance, credit card, or car loan, you’ll hear the terms interest rate and APR discussed quite a bit.
 Both of these terms are expenses, and it’s important to understand what each expense means and what they are made up of.
 What is the difference between interest rate and APR?
-We’re glad you asked!
+We’re glad you asked

 The interest rate is simply the annual cost associated with borrowing the principal balance from a lender.
 Interest rates are present on various different types of loans, including; mortgages, credit card balances, car loans, student loans, and even personal loans.